Artwork at the World Trade Center (2001–present): Lenape (2015) and Unami (2015) by Donald Martiny

 The lobby also contains two paintings, Lenape and Unami by Donald Martiny.
 The two works were the largest Martiny had ever created, and had to be completed on-site as they were too large to have fit through the building's door.
-Martiny spent two months working on the paintings in the lobby of the world trade center.
-About the process, Martiny said “Up to this point no one had ever seen me paint, I always paint alone.
+Martiny spent two months working on the paintings in the lobby of One World Trade Center.
+About the process, Martiny said "Up to this point no one had ever seen me paint, I always paint alone.
 The Trade Center gets 25,000 visitors every day.
-That took a bit of getting used to.”
+That took a bit of getting used to."

 Both works give the appearance of being giant paint brushstrokes, but were created by Martiny completely by hand without the use of a paintbrush, knife, or any other painting tool.

 Lenape was named after Lenape people, an indigenous tribe that once occupied the land that is now modern-day New York City.
 Unami was named after the Unami language, an extinct language spoken by the Lenape people.